Vikas-Project/Vikas_G_Pawar_Project_Details/README.md

 # Vikas_Project_Detail
-This repository contains my projects on Power BI, Excel, Tableau and Python
+This repository contains my projects on Power BI, Excel, Tableau and Python and VBA

 List of projects is as follows:
 1. Shopping Cart : (File Name : ShoppingCart_Excel_Dashboard.xlsb) This Excel dashboard provides data analysis and visualizations related to Customers, Sales, Profit, Products, and Orders.
 It is built using pivots, slicers, formulas, the data model, Power Query, and various chart types in Excel.
 Users can navigate to specific analysis tabs through buttons labeled with the corresponding types of analysis.